esamattis/angry-caching-proxy/README.md

 # Angry Caching Proxy

-This is a angry caching proxy which speeds up package downloads for apt-get, npm and rubygems.
+Make package downloads lightning fast for apt-get, npm and rubygems!

 It works by doing very angry caching (forever!) for the actual package files.
 This should work ok as long as the package authors won't override already